 Sneaky beta: I suggest picking up a stick or something to defend yourself with in case the dogs start to get overly aggressive.
 Once you pass the second house, you’re unlikely to encounter any more.

 This place really impressed me, especially New Machetá.
 The rock was of great quality, there were lots of variety to choose from, and the scenery was beautiful.

-There are surprisingly few climbers who come here, I think that the relatively steep approach and tough grades keep people way, as in my opinion the climbing here gives nearby Suesca a run for its money.
+There are surprisingly few climbers who come here.
+I think that the relatively steep approach and tough grades keep people way, but in my opinion the climbing here gives nearby Suesca a run for its money.

 New Machetá also had a nice adventure factor added on to it, with the attack dogs, brutal approach, huge routes, and exposed belay spots, you probably find yourself glad to make it back to the road in one piece.
 But hey, this is Colombia, that’s why we came down here right?

 This would actually be an awesome place to post of for a week or two, there is certainly a lot to climb.
 I’ve even been told that there are a few fun rest day activities nearby such as the nearby Termales Los Volcanes and Termales Nápoles.

 If you have the time, I would suggest getting away from Suesca/Bogota for a day or two to try it out, I think you’ll end up wishing you spent more time here, like I did.

 For further reading see: “Suesca – The Best Rock Climbing Near Bogota” and “Guatapé Climbing Guide – The Best Place To Rock Climb Near Medellin, Colombia“.